Two families of indexable partially observable restless bandits and Whittle index computation: Introduction

 Nonetheless, there are two challenges in using the Whittle index policy.
-First, the whittle index heuristic is applicable only when a technical condition known as indexability is satisfied.
-There is no general test for indexability, and the existing sufficient conditions are for specific models \cite{ansell2003whittle,glazebrook2005index,glazebrook2006some,archibald2009indexability,avrachenkov2013congestion,ayesta2010modeling,glazebrook2013monotone,yu2018deadline}.
-Second, for some models, there are closed-form expressions to compute the Whittle index \cite{glazebrook2005index,glazebrook2006some,glazebrook2013monotone,aalto2016whittle,larranaga2016dynamic,kaza2018restless,kaza2019sequential,akbarzadeh2019restart,akbarzadeh2021conditions} but, in general, the Whittle index policy has to be computed numerically.
+First, the Whittle index heuristic is applicable only when a technical condition known as indexability is satisfied.
+There is no general test for indexability, and the existing sufficient conditions are only applicable for specific models \cite{ansell2003whittle,glazebrook2005index,glazebrook2006some,archibald2009indexability,avrachenkov2013congestion,ayesta2010modeling,glazebrook2013monotone,yu2018deadline}.
+Second, while there are closed-form expressions to compute the Whittle index in some instances~\cite{glazebrook2005index,glazebrook2006some,glazebrook2013monotone,aalto2016whittle,larranaga2016dynamic,kaza2018restless,kaza2019sequential,akbarzadeh2019restart,akbarzadeh2022conditions}, in general, the Whittle index policy has to be computed numerically.
 For a subclass of restless bandits which satisfy an additional technical condition known as PCL (partial conservation law), the Whittle index can be computed using an algorithm called the adaptive greedy algorithm~\cite{nino2001restless,nino2007dynamic}.
-Recently, \cite{akbarzadeh2021conditions} presented a generalization of adaptive greedy algorithm which is applicable to all indexable restless bandits.
+Recently, \cite{akbarzadeh2022conditions,gast2022computing} presented generalizations of adaptive greedy algorithm which are applicable to all indexable restless bandits.